-The thesis is information about Electrical Materials, Electrical Safety protection Earthing, Circuit control devices, supply distribution and control final circuits and finally practical application were given.
-In the final circuit is about which cable size used and where, which cable size can use.
+The project gives information about Electrical Materials, Electrical Safety protection Earthing, Circuit control devices, supply distribution and control final circuits and finally practical application.
+As the final which cable size used and where, which cable size can be used.

-In the practical part for drawing installation project by using AutoCAD is prepared.
-The calculation part is by using excel is prepared.
+In the practical part for drawing installation project by using AutoCAD is done.
+The calculation is done by Microsoft excel.